SokolAnn/BenchmarkCards/README.md

 - 🌐 **Benchmark_Network.md**:  A visual network that shows how benchmarks connect and relate, especially when it comes to evaluating LLM risks.

 ---
-## 🤝 **Get Involved!**
-Would you be interested in contributing to the BenchmarkCards initiative?
-Feel free to explore, fork the repository, and open issues to suggest improvements or new benchmarks.
-Let's collaborate and shape the future of LLM benchmarking!

 ## Citation

 If you use this work in your research, please cite: